m1kejay/covid-19/README.md

-Cursory analysis of COVID-19 data
+Analysis of COVID-19 data in early 2020
 ================
 Mike Jay.
 Last updated 2020-05-16